-The Upper School science practices have been adopted from A Framework for K-12 Science Education: Practices, Crosscutting Concepts, and Core Ideas (2012)
+Upper School science practices have been adopted from the National Resource Council’s A Framework for K-12 Science Education: Practices, Crosscutting Concepts, and Core Ideas (2012)

-- Ask questions (for science) and define problems (for engineering)
+- ask questions (for science) and define problems (for engineering)

-- Plan and carry out investigations
+- plan and carry out investigations

-- Analyze and interpret data
+- analyze and interpret data

-- Use mathematics and computational thinking
+- use mathematics and computational thinking to solve problems

-- Develop and use models
+- develop and use models

 - obtain, evaluate, and communicate informationNinth graders may choose one of the courses below.Biology 9